JabRef/user-documentation/en/finding-sorting-and-cleaning-entries/mergeentries.md

 # Merge entries

-JabRef can help you merging entries of your library.
+JabRef can help you to merge entries of your library.

 First, select the two entries to be merged.
 Then select the menu **Quality → Merge entries**.
 Alternatively, select the right-click menu **Merge entries**.

-The **Merge entries** window will pop-up:
+The **Merge entries** window will pop up:

 ![](<../.gitbook/assets/merge-entries-1.png>)